 (2) When there are sufficient funds in the budget for supplies or equipment, a city or town may, without bid, purchase such supplies or equipment from government agencies available to cities or towns when the same can be purchased by such city or town at a substantial saving to such city or town.
-(Emphasis added.)
+(Emphasis added)

-Note that in this instance it is "three-fourths of the members of the council present at the meeting" not of the entire or whole governing body.
-(Emphasis added.)
+In this instance, approval requires "three-fourths of the members of the council present at the meeting," not of the entire or whole governing body.
+(Emphasis added)

-16. Mont.
-Code Ann. § 19-3-201 - Contracts with political subdivisions concerning public employees retirement system coverage.
+21. 19-3-201 MCA - Contracts with political subdivisions concerning public employees retirement system coverage.

 19-3-201.
 Contracts with political subdivisions.
-(1) Any municipal corporation, county, or public agency in the state may become a contracting employer and make all or specified groups of its employees members of the retirement system by a contract entered into between the board and the legislative body of the contracting employer.
+(1) Any municipal corporation, county, or public agency in the state may become a contracting employer through a contract entered into between the board and the legislative body of the contracting employer.
+The contract must provide that all employees eligible under this chapter must become members.
+Contracts executed prior to July 1, 2009, that limit membership to a specific group or groups of employees remain valid.
 The contract may include any provisions that are consistent with chapter 2 and this chapter and necessary in the administration of the retirement system as it affects the contracting employer and its employees.